-Melanie Judd, Development Associate Born and raised in Nashville Tennessee, Mel enjoyed exploring the countless hills and waterfalls surrounding her hometown and spent most summers on her grandparents’ farm.
+Melanie Judd, Jackson Hole WILD On Tour email@example.com Born and raised in Nashville Tennessee, Mel enjoyed exploring the countless hills and waterfalls surrounding her hometown and spent most summers on her grandparents’ farm.
 After moving to the Grand Tetons, the hills seemed more like stepping-stones.
 With a BS in Environmental Science from Belmont University and being an animal lover since childhood, Mel is passionate about habitat conservation and species preservation.
-She is a conservation photography enthusiast and cant help trying to capture the magnificent beauty of the natural world within her camera.
+She is a conservation photography enthusiast and cant help trying to capture the magnificent beauty of the natural world with her camera.
 Her favorite book is The Botany of Desire by Michael Pollan, and she fills her spare time exploring the nearby national parks and snowboarding in the backcountry.

 Abbey Greene, Media Communications Manager Abbey comes to us from the east coast after graduating in Vermont with a bachelor’s degree in broadcast journalism.
 While at school, she focused on reporting on environmental issues and took several science classes for background knowledge to fuel her stories.
 She spent her summers interning at ecoRI as an environmental reporter for southern New England and at the coastal nonprofit Save The Bay in their communications department.
 She is excited about coming here to explore the Jackson area and dive into world of nature filmography.
 In her free time, she loves hiking, volleyball, and getting outside as much as she can.